boardgameio/boardgame.io/docs/api/Client.md

 ### Arguments

-1. obj(_object_): A config object with the options shown below in the 'Usage'.
+1. obj(_object_): A config object with the options shown below under 'Usage'.

 ### Returns